Email Delivery Services

 ## Related Guides

-- [Keep Permission and Compliance Simple](https://mailrith.com/guides/permission-and-compliance.md): Send to people who expect your email, identify yourself clearly, and make leaving easy.
+- [Keep Permission and Compliance Simple](https://mailrith.com/guides/permission-and-compliance.md): Send to people who expect your email, identify yourself clearly, and make unsubscribing easy.

-- [Protect List Quality](https://mailrith.com/guides/protect-list-quality.md): A smaller list of people who want your emails is better than a large list that ignores or rejects them.
+- [Protect List Quality](https://mailrith.com/guides/protect-list-quality.md): A smaller list of people who want your emails is better than a large list of people who ignore or reject your emails.